linhdoan9513/alma-challenge/SYSTEM_DESIGN.md

 - **Component-scoped styling**: Each component defines its own styles
 - **Hardcoded design values**: Colors, spacing, and other design tokens are defined inline
-- **Global styles**: CSS reset and Material-UI overrides in GlobalStyles.ts
+- **Global styles**: CSS reset and Material-UI overrides in globals.css
 - **No theme provider**: No centralized theme configuration or design tokens - Currently, this has not been implemented, but this should be considered as an enhancement for styling consistency
 - **Material-UI integration**: Leverages Material-UI components for consistent form styling and validation
 - **JsonForms framework**: Uses JsonForms for data-driven form generation with built-in validation and styling consistency